ApexRMS/stsim-cbmcfs3/docs/getting_started.md

 <br>
 The first tab in this window, called **General**, contains three datasheets.
 The first, **Summary**, displays some general information for the Scenario.
 The second, **Pipeline**, allows the user to select the run order of the inputs in the model.
 Finally, the **Datafeeds** datasheet displays a list of all data sources.

 Select the **CBM-CFS3 Crosswalk – Spatial Unit and Species Type** datafeed to view the example inputs.

+This example is setup to simulate four different forest types in the Sierra Nevada Ecoregion of California:

+* Western Oak,
+* California Mixed Conifer,
+* Ponderosa Pine, and
+* Alder/Maple

+The crosswalk datasheet allows a user to associate each forest type to a CBM-CFS3 equivalent combination of Ecological Boundary, Admin Boundary and Species Type.
+Here a user can specify temperature values that should be used when modeling dead organic matter transfer and decay rates.
+Note that if temperature values are not specified, the default values for the selected Ecological Boundary will be used.
+Here a user must also load CBM-CFS3 output files that are used to calculate growth rates by biomass pool.
+Outputs loaded from the CBM-CFS3 can eventually be compared against simulations run in ST-Sim for validation purposes (see step 6).
 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-5.png">
 <br>
-This example includes four different species types from the CBM-CFS3 Database...

 Looking at the **Spin-up** Scenario we see that each ST-Sim State Class defined in the species crosswalk has been linked with each transition (disturbance) type.
 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-6.png">